Jobs for Veterans in Australia: Getting Started with The Job-Hunting Process

 Retiring from the Australian Defence Force (ADF) can become a challenging period of transitioning from military service into civilian life.
 Your years in service may have given you plenty of experience, training, skills, attributes, behaviours, and abilities that can make you valuable in the civilian workforce.
-Although those talents are transferable, employers might not be able to recognise or acknowledge them, and that can make it more difficult to find appropriate jobs.
+Although those talents are transferable, employers might not be able to recognise or acknowledge them, and that can make it more challenging to find appropriate jobs.
 Thankfully, there are veteran employment programs that can empower you and help you translate those skills into civilian terms.

-Responsiveness, leadership, teamwork, problem-solving, ability to work under pressure, ability to adapt, and ability to learn quickly are just some of the essential skills employers are looking for in potential candidates.
+Responsiveness, leadership, teamwork, problem-solving, ability to work under pressure, ability to adapt and ability to learn quickly are just some of the essential skills employers are looking for in potential candidates.
 You may already have developed these skills during military service, but employers may need to see sufficient educational qualifications and training as evidence.
 Veteran employment programs can help by providing opportunities for further education and training to earn the qualifications employers are looking for in employees.

 By partaking in additional training, job and skills support, and career counselling, you could improve your success in becoming qualified for more jobs for veterans in Australia.
-Higher education is one of the qualifications employers are looking for, and it is considered an established means to help anyone, including veterans, to transition successfully and obtain rewarding employment.
+Higher education is one of the qualifications employers are looking for, and it is considered an established means to help anyone, including veterans, transition successfully and obtain rewarding employment.